SEMjs-Workshops/vue-js/src/lab-template-syntax/README.md

    - Run `npm run serve src/lab-template-syntax/main.js`
 2. In a new terminal, start the test runner.
    - Run `npm test lab-template-syntax`
-   - You'll see test failures.
-This is expected, since completion of this lab will makes the tests pass.
+   - You'll see test failures, which is expected.
+All of the tests will be passing after you complete this lab.

 ## Post-Lab Teardown